thekingofcool/thekingofcool.github.io/about.md

 ## Additional Information
 - **Languages:** Fluent in English
-- **Interests:** Building physical strength and technical skills in the cyber world
+- **Interests:** Building my body in physical world and upgrading skills in cyber world